RoyalIcing/react-organism/README.md

 ##### `load(props: object, prevProps: object?, { handlers: object }) => object | Promise<object> | void` (optional)
 Passed the current props and the previous props.
 Return new state, a Promise returning new state, or nothing.

-If this is the first time loaded or reloading, then `prevProps` is `null`.
+If this is the first time loaded or if being reloaded, then `prevProps` is `null`.

-Usual pattern is to check for either `prevProps` being `null` or the prop of interest changing:
+Usual pattern is to check for either `prevProps` being `null` or if the prop of interest has changed from its previous value:
 ```js
 export const load = async ({ id }, prevProps) => {
   if (!prevProps || id !== prevProps.id) {